Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-intelligence.md

 Different decisions require different types of intelligence.

 **Action**
-Select the intelligence class that fits the mission and planning need.
+Select the intelligence class that fits the mission and planning needs.

 **Outcome**
 Each decision receives information at the right scope and level of detail.